henley-regatta/adventofcode2021/README.md

   definitely do a visualisation of the heightmap and it's contours/low points.
      * `python/day9part2_extracredit.py` - strictly speaking I _didn't_ have time,
      but this was too delicious to pass up.
 Output and explanation on t'blog [visualised here](https://www.guided-naafi.org/aoc2021/2021/12/09/VisualisationOfAOC2021Day9Part2.html
   * `python/day10part1.py` - For something that ought to be a simple parser this took WAY too much time.
 I needed about 3 run-ups to get the recursive token finder algorithm correct.
 And I've still bodged the exit conditions. _And_ I don't think this helps me with part 2 very much either....
+  * `python/day10part2.py` - OK, part1's method got me a lot closer to the solution for part 2 than I was thinking it was, a bit of futzing with the recursion closure bookkeeping (I'm not proud of this, it's not good coding practice, it just...works) and a lot of phaffing around with the daft scoring mechanism (and working out an off-by-one line termination clause I'd missed in the part1 solution) and boomshanka.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.